 Types of Contracts and Agreements for Procurement of Goods, Services, and Construction

-The following types of procurement formats/strategies will be employed, but they may be adjusted or modified for a specific procurement, so the approach is the most appropriate method to fill the need.
+The following types of procurement formats/strategies will be employed, but they may be adjusted or modified for a specific procurement to ensure the approach is the most appropriate method to fill the need.

 Formats:

-Firm Fixed Price Contract – The total requirement has a fixed price for satisfactory delivery or complete performance.
+Firm Fixed Price Contract

+Lump-Sum basis – The total requirement has a fixed price for satisfactory delivery or complete performance.
 Progress payments can be made based on completion of predetermined deliverable milestones and percentage of contract amount for each.

-Unit Price Contract – Typically used for construction projects.
-Contractor provides rates for each unit of work and an estimate for the project as a whole.
+Firm Fixed Price basis – Contractor provides rates for each unit of work and an estimate for the project as a whole.
 Progress payments are based on measured units of work that have been completed.
 Methods and responsibilities for measurement are specified in the contract.

+Lump-sum basis preferred except when large quantities of work are involved or estimated quantities may change significantly during the project.

 Time and Materials Contract – Used when a determination is made that no other contract format is suitable; typically for labor intensive requirements where the hours needed may depend upon variables not clarified until the work has started; services are based upon direct labor hours at a specified fixed hourly rate and materials at cost (including a material handling fee).
 The agreement will provide for a “not to exceed” ceiling price that the contractor exceeds at its own risk.
 Progress payments are based on elapsed time for services rendered during the agreed upon period.